 Especially in cases where authoritarians do not have the law or the majority of the population on their side, the smear campaign becomes the weapon of choice.

 The model is simple - start with something that most people agree is reprehensible - like pedophilia, corruption, racism, fraud, physical and sexual assault, treason etc. Then accuse someone of it.
 Whether you’re on the right or the left, you root your accusation in the passionate defense of the innocent victims.
 Those people put in fear, harassed, threatened, assaulted or murdered by the evil other.
+Cancel culture is the art of tyrants and abusers playing victim.
 Every authoritarian movement is rooted in a heartbreaking and outraging victim/villain story.
 “Safety and Security!!” is the righteous rallying cry of ALL authoritarians, whether it be for individuals or groups or the society and state as a whole.
 It’s astonishing to me how partisans think they’re the only champions of victims, because the only tearful stories they hear are from their own side.
 No one in the West, for example, seems to have heard any of the endless stream of tearful stories of civilian suffering in the Donbas that Russians have seen in the war that raged for 7 years before the 2022 invasion.